arnaud-engineer/arnaud-et-vacances/README.md

-# Hotel-Website
+# No description
-this is a static hotel website created using HTML, CSS, Javascript and JQuery
+Just a joke for friends and I needed a github pages, so ... 😅

-# Deployment
+# Shamefully stolen from : (because this site is a joke)
 https://banobepascal.github.io/Hotel-Website/